eXist-db/packagemanager/README.md

  What will be needed up-front:

- * an installation of eXistdb (3.0 or above recommended)
+ 1. an installation of eXistdb (3.0 or above recommended)
- * a nodejs installation (see below for instructions)
+ 1. a nodejs installation (see below for instructions)
- * an installation of the Polymer CLI for optimized builds
+ 1. an installation of the Polymer CLI for optimized builds
- * Apache Ant configured
+ 1. Apache Ant configured

+IMPORTANT NOTE: JavaScript dependencies are managed by bower which dynamically loads those into a 'bower_components' folder.
+However to ease the building process, the bower components have been added to the repo.
+This way it is not necessary to have a NodeJS installation to build PackageManager.
+If you want to just  want to build an un-optimized version you can skip the steps under 'Preparation' and just all 'ant dev-xar'.

 ## Preparation